apache/nuttx/fs/cromfs/README.txt

 system with 512Kb of data in only 322Kb of FLASH, giving you 190Kb to do other things with.

-LZF compression is not known for its high compression rations, but rather for fast decompression.
+LZF compression is not known for its high compression ratios, but rather for fast decompression.
 According to the author of the LZF decompression routine, it is nearly as fast as a memcpy!